Hyaluronic acid (HA) is perhaps the most talked about ingredient in skincare today.

 It's a powerful humectant used to pull water into the deep layers of the skin for oil-less hydration.

 The problem with HA is most people don’t know how it works and use it completely wrong!

 Hyaluronic acid works by attracting and holding water inside the skin.
 This is great if your skin is dehydrated (dry skin lacks oil; dehydrated skin lacks water).
 The issue is most people don’t realize that in order for HA to do its job it needs WATER to work.
-If you apply it to dry skin it has no water to bring in and will draw moisture from the deeper layers of your skin, which in turn will cause more harm than good and leave your complexion dehydrated, tight and inflamed.
+If you apply it to dry skin it has no water to bring in and will draw moisture from the deeper layers of your skin, which in turn will cause more harm than good, leaving your complexion dehydrated, tight and inflamed.